 Jan.
 15, 1844 - The University of Notre Dame received its charter from the state of Indiana.

 Jan.
 15-18, 1861 – Lt.
 Adam J. Slemmer at Fort Pickens refused demands for surrender from Florida militia Colonel William Henry Chase, who had designed and constructed the fort while a captain in the U.S. Army Corps of Engineers.
 Also on that day, Fort Pike, near present-day Slidell, La., was seized by Louisiana State Troops.

 Jan.
-15, 1862 – During the Civil War, a three-day Federal operation that took in Benton, Bloomfield, and Dallas, Mo. began.
+15, 1862 – During the Civil War, a three-day Federal operation that took place in Benton, Bloomfield and Dallas, Mo. began.
 A five-day Federal reconnaissance between Paducah, Ky. to Fort Henry, Tenn. began.